rent-management-system/ai_recommendation/README.md

 *   **PostgreSQL Database**: The primary data store for the microservice, storing `TenantPreferences`, `RecommendationLogs`, and interacting with `Users` and `Properties` tables.
 *   **Redis**: Used for caching frequently accessed data and implementing rate limiting to protect the API from abuse.
 *   **ChromaDB**: A local vector database used for Retrieval-Augmented Generation (RAG).
 It stores embeddings of property data and transport information, allowing for semantic search and context retrieval.
-*   **Recommendation Workflow (LangGraph Agent)**: This is the internal orchestration logic within the FastAPI service.
+*   **Recommendation Workflow (LangGraph Agent)**: This is the internal orchestration logic within the FastAPI service, implemented using LangGraph.
 It's a stateful agent that guides the recommendation process through several steps:
     *   **Geocoding Step**: Determines the coordinates of the tenant's job/school location.
+It first attempts to infer coordinates from local transport data (`train_data/transport_price_data.json`) for better local accuracy.
+If not found, it uses fallback coordinates (currently 9.0, 38.7 for Addis Ababa).
     *   **Property Search Step**: Queries for potential properties based on tenant preferences.
+This step employs a multi-stage search strategy to ensure a sufficient number of relevant properties are found:
+        1.  **Primary Search**: Narrows down properties based on location, a tight price range (20-30% of salary), house type, bedrooms, and preferred amenities.
+Properties must have an `APPROVED` status.
+        2.  **Fallback 1 (Broaden Filters)**: If the primary search yields fewer than 3 results, it broadens the price range (10-50% of salary) and relaxes house type, bedrooms, and amenities filters.
+Still requires `APPROVED` status.
+        3.  **Fallback 2 (DB-level Query)**: If still insufficient, it performs a direct SQL query to the PostgreSQL database, searching within a wider price range (10-60% of salary) and location (using `ILIKE`), ordered randomly.
+Only `APPROVED` properties are considered.
+        4.  **Fallback 3 (DB Wide Query)**: If necessary, it searches for any `APPROVED` properties within an even wider price range (10-70% of salary), ignoring location, ordered randomly.
+        5.  **Fallback 4 (Any Approved)**: As a last resort, it fetches any `APPROVED` properties, ordered randomly, to ensure some recommendations are always provided.
+        The goal is to always return up to 10 relevant properties for further processing.
-    *   **Transport Cost Calculation Step**: Estimates the transport cost from the job/school location to each potential property.
+    *   **Transport Cost Calculation Step**: Estimates the monthly transport cost from the tenant's job/school location to each potential property.
+It uses Gebeta Maps API (`get_matrix`) for distance matrix calculations and local transport price data (`train_data/transport_price_data.json`) to estimate fares.
+If Gebeta Maps fails or no direct route is found, it attempts nearest-route matching using Haversine distance on coordinates.
+If all else fails, it uses fallback fares (e.g., 50 ETB/month).
-    *   **Ranking Step**: Ranks the properties based on various factors (affordability, proximity, amenities, feedback).
+    *   **Ranking Step**: This is where the top recommendations are determined based on a weighted scoring system:
+        *   **Initial Weights**: Properties are initially ranked based on a weighted combination of `proximity` (0.4), `affordability` (0.3), and `family_fit` (0.3).
+        *   **Feedback Adjustment**: The weights are dynamically adjusted based on historical user feedback stored in `RecommendationLogs`.
+If a tenant has previously "liked" recommendations, the `proximity` weight is slightly increased (+0.1), and `affordability` and `family_fit` weights are slightly decreased (-0.05 each).
+This allows the system to adapt to individual tenant preferences over time.
+        *   **Sorting Logic**: Properties are sorted by a calculated score.
+The score is lower for better matches.
+The formula used is:
+            `score = (distance_km * proximity_weight) + (property_price / tenant_salary * affordability_weight) + (abs(property_bedrooms - tenant_family_size) * family_fit_weight)`
+            -   `distance_km`: Distance from job/school to property.
+Lower is better.
+            -   `property_price / tenant_salary`: Rent-to-salary ratio.
+Lower is better.
+            -   `abs(property_bedrooms - tenant_family_size)`: Absolute difference between property bedrooms and family size.
+Lower is better.
+        *   **Selection**: The top 3 ranked properties (or fewer if fewer are available) are selected as the final recommendations.
-    *   **Reason Generation Step**: Uses the Gemini API to generate a natural language explanation for why each recommended property is suitable.
+    *   **Reason Generation Step**: Uses the Google Gemini API (`generate_reason`) to generate a concise, user-friendly justification for each of the top recommendations.
+The prompt provided to Gemini is rich with context, including the tenant's profile, property details, transport costs, and other relevant information (distance, monthly transport cost, single trip fare, rent price, salary, family size, bedrooms, amenities, house type).
+The reason is generated in the tenant's preferred language (English, Amharic, or Afaan Oromo).
-    *   **Log & Return Recommendations**: Saves the recommendation log to PostgreSQL and returns the final recommendations to the client.
+    *   **Log & Return Recommendations**: Saves the final generated recommendations and any associated feedback to the `RecommendationLogs` table in PostgreSQL and returns the top recommendations to the client.

 ## 5. Folder Structure